-The main aim of the NHEI Consortium is:
+The main purpose of the NHEI Consortium is:

-To encourage, through the mobility opportunities, the cooperation among the education, private, social partners and businesses sectors at national and transnational level for producing high-quality Traineeships’ learning-outcomes in an intercultural dimension addressed to increase the competitiveness of Italian students that are going to enter into the labour market.
+– to encourage, through mobility opportunities, cooperation between education, the social, private partners and the business sector at national and transnational level for the production of traineeships with quality learning outcomes in an intercultural dimension aimed at increase the competitiveness of Italian students who are preparing to enter the job market.

-Offering traineeships addressed to develop New Skills for New Jobs and working on the basic studies for the recognition of their learning outcomes and qualifications (ECVET).
+– offer traineeships aimed at developing new skills for new jobs and work on basic studies for the recognition of their learning outcomes and qualifications (ECVET).